MouseBiteLabs/ROM-Adapter-Boards/SNES to 27C322 (Extended)/README.md

 # SNES Mask ROM to 27C322 (Extended)

 Order at your own risk.
 Untested.
+Design is intended for personal use only, not for modifying existing cartridges for commercial sale.

 Instructions: https://mousebitelabs.com/2020/01/28/27c322-27c160-to-snes-mask-rom-extended-adapter-board/